stueyG1t/CMALT-Stuart/index.md

 Each session is carefully scaffolded: beginning with a brief introduction, followed by practical tasks based on realistic, curriculum-relevant scenarios.
 These tasks are chunked into manageable steps, especially in sessions that target essential digital skills.
 Jargon is minimised.
 I often describe AI interactions in natural terms – for example, replacing the word "prompt" with "question" to reduce barriers to understanding.

 A notable moment came when a mature student, often bullied for their lack of digital skills, began crying during a Copilot session – not out of distress, but because they felt empowered for the first time to understand complex university systems using a tool that spoke their language.
 This experience reflects my core goal: to support learners not only in acquiring digital skills, but in regaining agency and confidence.
+This aligns with Bandura’s (1997) theory of self-efficacy, which highlights that confidence in one’s abilities is critical to motivation and engagement.

 #### Formative Use of AI in Learning